Education Research Current About VU Amsterdam NL

 Fraud

 As stated in the code of conduct for Computer and Network use, students must handle their login credentials responsibly.
 These credentials may not be shared.
-Assuming a false identity (e.g., logging in for someone else or lending your VUnet ID) is considered unauthorized use of ICT facilities and violates the regulations.
+Taking on a false identity (e.g., logging in for someone else or lending your VUnet ID) is considered unauthorized use of ICT facilities and violates the regulations.
 The Executive Board may take disciplinary action depending on the severity of the offense, including permanent expulsion from the program.
 If a criminal offense is suspected, VU may report it to the authorities.

 Questions?